-The one word I consistently hear when speaking about strategic networking amongst veterans is "yuck."
+The one word I consistently hear when speaking to veterans about strategic networking is "yuck."

 In the civilian sector, networking is a crucial feature of a successful career.
 We rely on our network to provide us with endorsements, referrals, and insight and information that help us get ahead.
 Also, networking is reciprocal, meaning the flow of benefits goes both ways.